 Overview of New Mexico Knife Laws

 Knife laws in New Mexico are designed to ensure the safety of citizens while allowing them to enjoy the use and ownership of pocket knives.
-A knife is defined as any cutting instrument with a blade that can be used for stabbing, slicing, or cutting.
+A knife is defined as any cutting instrument capable of causing death or great bodily harm, including specific types like daggers, switchblade knives, bowie knives, poniards, butcher knives, and dirk knives.
 In New Mexico, it is legal to own and carry certain types of knives such as folding pocket knives, utility knives, hunting knives, and other single-edged blades.

 Definition of a Knife